limitedeternity/dnevnik-client/README.md

 # DnevnikClient
 > An unofficial client for Dnevnik.Ru

-DnevnikClient is a read-only client made using Material Design (kinda).
-Core is written in Python (see `server.py`).
-Project also has an Android app (see `android_app` folder).
+DnevnikClient is a read-only Material Design client for Dnevnik.ru.

 ## Features:

-✨ Service Worker based.
+✨ Offline functionality based on Service Worker feature.

-✨ Last requested data is saved to offline.
+✨ All requested data is saved to offline.

-✨ Theming engine.

 ✨ Faster than official client.

-## Functionality:
+## +:

 💪 Support for "Pupil" account type.